 - Citrus fruits such as oranges and mandarins

 Many women are probably aware of the requirements of folate in pregnancy as it is often advertised on TV as an essential supplement to be taken during the preconception phase.
 Folate is probably most well known for its role in preventing neural tube defects and spina bifida in the developing foetus, but it is also important for egg quality.
 Given the neural tube closes within 4 weeks after conception, folate intake during the preconception period is vital.
 Whilst supplementation is often required, food sources are of course the best way to boost your nutrient intake (along with supplements in this case).
 Folate isn’t just for the women either; once again this nutrient can improve sperm quality.

 - Spinach, kale and bok choy, basically all green leafy vegetables

 - Lentils, chickpeas and beans

-Like Iodine, some foods in Australia have been fortified with Folate to address low intake within the population, and can be found in wheat flour, so again in bread.
-It is more beneficial for the body to obtain Folate from the food sources available and with supplementation during the preconception care phase.
+Like iodine, some foods in Australia have been fortified with folic acid to address low intake within the population, and can be found in wheat flour, so again in bread.
+It is more beneficial for the body to obtain natural folate from the food sources available and with supplementation during the preconception care phase.